oroinc/documentation/commerce/user_guide/system/menu/menu_config.rst

 Hide / Show the Menu Tree
 """""""""""""""""""""""""

-To minimize or maximize the left menu panel, click a double arrow in the upper-right corner of the panel.
+To minimize or maximize the left menu panel, click a double arrow on the top right of the panel.

 .. image:: /user_guide/img/system/menus/edit/menus_application_showpanel.png